 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Authority has two items that qualify for reporting in this category.
-The first is comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset/liability measurement date, which will be recognized as a reduction of the net pension asset/liability next fiscal year.
-The second item is the net differences of actual and expected pension plan earnings.
-For more detailed information on this item, reference the pension note.
+The Authority has one item that qualifies for reporting in this category.
+It is comprised of certain items related to the measurement of the net pension asset and net OPEB liabilities and/or contributions to the pension and OPEB plan(s) made during the current year and subsequent to the net pension asset and net OPEB liabilities measurement date.
+For more detailed information on these items, reference the related notes.

-Notes to Financial Statements As of June 30, 2017 and 2016 (Continued)
+Notes to Financial Statements As of June 30, 2018 and 2017 (Continued)